 Global Hemp Group and Marijuana Company of America Provide Update on New Brunswick Hemp Project

-Vancouver, British Columbia--(Newsfile Corp. - May 30, 2018) - GLOBAL HEMP GROUP INC. (CSE: GHG) (OTC Pink: GBHPF) (FSE: GHG) ("GHG" or the "Company") is pleased to provide an update on its 125-acre industrial hemp project in northeast New Brunswick with joint venture partner Marijuana Company of America Inc. (OTC Pink: MCOA) (the "Partners").
+Vancouver, British Columbia--(Newsfile Corp. - June 21, 2018) - GLOBAL HEMP GROUP INC. (CSE: GHG) (OTC Pink: GBHPF) (FSE: GHG) ("GHG" or the "Company") is pleased to provide an update on its New Brunswick Hemp Project with joint venture partner, Marijuana Company of America Inc. (OTC Pink: MCOA) (the "Partners").

 About Global Hemp Group Inc.

 Global Hemp Group Inc. (CSE: GHG) (OTC: GBHPF) (FSE: GHG), is headquartered in Vancouver, British Columbia, Canada, with base operations in Montreal and Los Angeles.
 The Company is focused on a multi-phased strategy to build a strong presence in the industrial hemp industry in both Canada and the United States.
 The first phase of this strategy is to develop hemp cultivation with the objective of extracting cannabinoids (CBD, CBG, CBN & CBC) and creating a near term revenue stream that will allow the Company to expand and develop successive phases of the strategy.
 The second phase of the plan will focus on the development of value-added industrial hemp products utilizing the processing of the whole hemp plant, as envisioned in the Company's Hemp Agro-Industrial Zone (HAIZ) strategy.